-- The Division of Professional Education, which focuses on learning by individuals and teams of care providers
+- The Division of Professional Education focuses on learning by individuals and teams in health settings

-- The Division of Learning and Knowledge Systems, which focuses on learning at the levels of complex organizations and large-scale systems that span states and nations
+- The Division of Learning and Knowledge Systems focuses on learning at the levels of complex organizations and large-scale systems that span states and nations